Why Do We Need Speed Reading Faster in the Age of AI?

 • remember more of the information

-• critically analyze a text to determine what information is important
+• critically analyse a text to determine what information is important

 Speed Reading Faster makes it easy to be successful with less effort – to become a smarter, faster and more productive reader.